gaois/Gaois.Localizer/README.md

 ## Landing page redirection

 When a user visits a website's homepage, e.g. `www.mymultilingualapp.com`, it may sometimes be desirable to automatically redirect them to the URL for a localised version of that page, e.g `www.mymultilingualapp.com/es`.
 This is not the default behaviour when using Fiontar.Localization for reasons of SEO (see below) but we recongise that it is a common use case.
 To turn on landing page redirection, just add `app.UseRequireCulturePathParameter()` to the `Configure()` method in **Startup.cs**.
-It should be the last localisation method applied.
+It should be the last piece of localisation middleware to be applied.

 ```csharp
     app.UseRequestCultureExceptionHandler();